Scott123454/CV/README.md

 *	Developed and executed strategy based on modernising air cargo compliance training.
 *	Executed highly targeted marketing campaign.
-*	First twelve months sales from a standing start in Jan-13 of £60k, c.95% of which can distributed as salary (I deliver most of the training) and dividend due to an extremely lean cost base.
 *	Client base of large blue chip companies with repeatable annual compliance requirement.

 **Sovereign Capital LLP**